It is in times of crisis that we recognize the value of a person, a people.

 Thanks to the solidarity of Quebecers, and thanks in particular to the Facebook group "J'achète Québécois, j'achète local" my business held up during confinement.
 Thank you all, and thank the group administrators who recommended as a company.
 A big thank you from the bottom of my heart.

 This pandemic made the government and the people of Quebec realize that we had to be more self-sufficient and less dependent on other countries for our basic necessities.
-As for our food, we found that the granary of Quebec was completely emptied in less than a month!
-And we have not finished: it has only just begun.
+As for our food, we found that Quebec's flour store was completely emptied in less than a month!
+And we are not finished: it has only just begun.

 Quebec entrepreneurs have been proposing solutions for a long time and they fall into sector number 13.
 Among these proposals, one that could make its way: shouldn't our state-owned company, Hydro-Quebec, offer prices that would support greenhouses year-round for vegetable and fruit production?
 If there is a Nordic country that can afford it, is it Quebec with its Hydroelectricity?

 Regarding basic medical protection items, I hope that the Ministry of Health will stop buying always what is cheaper and from China: We have seen that China was not shy about increasing its 6000% tariffs by shamefully abusing when the opportunity arises.
 It is clear that a Quebec company would perhaps sell its equipment more expensive day by day, but they would not dare to increase their prices by 6000% to the detriment of its own people.

 We will have time to think about solutions to support our medical self-sufficiency (such as reviewing Amir Khadir's proposal, nationalizing the production of drugs); or to seriously reconsider the fact that the textile industry in Quebec has been completely let go, which must completely rebuild to cope with the pandemic.